Dental Implants – Lincoln Park, NJ

 After surgery, it can be daunting once your anesthesia begins to wear off because you may not be sure how you’ll start to feel.
 When you follow our instructions on how to take care of your mouth after the procedure, this will help you reduce any discomfort.
 In fact, most patients report that they feel better than they expected after surgery.

 Most patients are able to return to work and continue their day-to-day lives as they normally would by the next day.
-As with all dental surgeries, you may experience some bruising, swelling, and minor bleeding along with other discomfort.
+As with all dental surgeries, you may experience some bruising, swelling, and minor bleeding along with other discomforts.
 To help relieve any pain you may be experiencing, you could need medication.

 Are there any risks associated with implant surgery?